Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 • hormonal changes (adolescence, pregnancy or breastfeeding in women, menopause);

-• diseases of the endocrine system and hormonal disruptions (thyroid disease, diabetes mellitus);
+• diseases of the endocrine system and hormonal imbalances (thyroid diseases, diabetes mellitus);

-• infections (tuberculosis, malaria) - the body is forced to fight high body temperature by increased sweating;
+• infections (tuberculosis, malaria) – the body is forced to fight high body temperature by increasing sweating;

-• stress - with an excitable nervous system;
+• stress – with an easily excitable nervous system;

-• obesity - overweight people are more prone to excessive sweating;
+• obesity – people with excess body weight are more prone to excessive sweating;

-• vegetative-vascular dystonia - violations of the nervous regulation provoke increased sweating;
+• vegetative-vascular dystonia – disorders of nervous regulation provoke increased sweating;

 • taking medications that cause sweating;